Pranjal-Adhikari/WatchParty/README.md

 # Notes
 - The closer all the watchers are, the better the connection (duh) and lesser the lag
 - I don't know how this works internationally
-- The example video in is a Blender Open video
+- The example video is a Blender Open video